Can Depression Cause Memory Loss? Yes, Here's How and What You Can Do About It

 Many people with depression report experiencing memory problems such as difficulty remembering events or information, forgetfulness, confusion, and impaired decision-making.
 While these symptoms are distressing and interfere with daily functioning, they are treatable.

 Researchers have extensively studied the link between depression and memory loss.
 Their research shows that depression can affect different aspects of memory, including short-term, working, and long-term.
-These studies determine that people with depression perform worse on memory tests than those without depression, indicating that depression does, in fact, cause memory impairment.

 So, how does depression cause memory loss?
 Several factors may contribute to this effect.